jhgbrt/DbMigrations/README.md

 current state of the database as it is represented by the set of migrations.

-It is possible fine-tune this behaviour and have a pre-migration phase as well, using the -pre and -post switches, where you specify a comma-seperated list of folders that must be executed before resp. after the migrations.
+It is possible to fine-tune this behaviour and have a pre-migration phase as well, using the -pre and -post switches, where you specify a comma-seperated list of folders that must be executed before resp. after the migrations.
 It is *highly* recommended to only include 'generic', idem-potent scripts in the pre-migration phase, otherwise this folder will very quickly become a source of severe headaches.

-##Example
+## Example

 Given this folder structure: